TeamHeka/medkit/docs/examples/spacy_io.md

 +++

 [spaCy](https://spacy.io/) is a library for advanced Natural Language Processing in Python.
-Medkit can load spacy documents with entities, attributes (custom extensions) and groups of spans.
-The module is configurable according to use cases.
+Medkit supports Spacy in input/output conversion as well as annotator.
+Medkit can load spacy documents with **entities**, **attributes** (custom extensions) and groups of **spans** and convert medkit documents to spacy docs easily.

-We use some spacy concepts in this example, more information can be found in the official spacy documentation.
+In this example, we will show how to import spacy documents into medkit and how to convert medkit documents into Spacy documents.
+We use some spacy concepts, more information can be found in the official spacy documentation.

 ```{note}
 For this example, you should download the french spacy model.
 You can download it using: